ualberta-mueller-group/MCGS/docs/development-notes.md

     - `sumgame::solve`
         - runs until completion, without timing out
     - `sumgame::solve_with_games`
-        - Temporarily adds `games` to the sum, calls `sumgame::solve`, then removes `games` and returns the result.
+        - Temporarily adds `game`s to the sum, calls `sumgame::solve`, then removes `game`s and returns the result.
         - Useful for playing a difference game

 ## "Logically `const`" Interface for Solving Games